 A Business Performance Comparison Survey (or internal benchmarking) provides firms with the opportunity to compare their performance with similar firms in their industry or group; including the better performing firms.
 The results generated provide valuable information for business improvement, planning and goal setting.
 A wide range of financial and non-financial measures can be employed to match the industry and the depth of analysis desired.

 Based on the degree of customisation desired there are two options for implementing a BPC.
-A Standard option, using the IBR’s 'NZ Business Benchmarking Survey' template ('Standard' report ratios example), and the Custom option, where the survey and report content is developed for a specific business/industry classification.
+A Standard option, using the NZIBR’s 'NZ Business Benchmarking Survey' template ('Standard' report ratios example), and the Custom option, where the survey and report content is developed for a specific business/industry classification.
 Examples of 'Custom' financial and non-financial metrics that can be reported include:

 Online Survey: the survey is run online, with participants accessing the survey questionnaire via their computer web browser.
-The survey tool incorporates data checks and help guides to assist in the accurate and timely submission of data.
+The survey incorporates data checks and help guides to assist in the accurate and timely submission of data.
 Access to the survey can be shared and progress saved until completed.
-The IBR utilises industry standard security measures in all aspects of data transmission and storage.
+The NZIBR utilises industry standard security measures in all aspects of data transmission and storage.

 An individualised comparison report is generated for each participant to facilitate comparisons with the range of results returned.
 Two levels of reporting are utilised: aggregate reports for the group as a whole, and subgroup breakdown reports (for example by total income bands, net profit per working owner, location or product line).
 Depending on the sample size additional subgroups can be generated.